robbievanleeuwen/concrete-properties/README.md

 - [ ] Add visualisation
   - [ ] Stress visualisation
   - [ ] Free body diagrams
-- [ ] Expand to include prestressed concrete
-- [ ] Exclude holes made by reinforcement in ultimate calculation
+- [x] Exclude holes made by reinforcement in ultimate calculation

 ## Current limitations:
 - Can only have only value of ultimate concrete strain